ogbrewer/Mongo/README.md

 # Mongo

-This is an app designed to scrape articles from the Fallout Wiki.
+This is an app designed to scrape articles from CNN Español.